HadoukenIO/notifications-service/README.md

 ### Dependencies
 - OpenFin version for applications using Notifications >= 9.61.38.41
-- OpenFin version used in the Notifications service = 10.66.39.43
+- OpenFin version used in the Notifications Service = 10.66.39.43
 - RVM >= 4.7

 ### Features